atomix/atomix.github.io/copycat/docs/client.md

 {:.no-margin-top}
 The [CopycatClient][CopycatClient] provides an interface for submitting [commands](#commands) and [queries](#queries) to a cluster of [Raft servers](#copycatserver).

+## Client Lifecycle

+When the client is opened, it will connect to a random server and attempt to register its session.
+If session registration fails, the client will continue to attempt registration via random servers until all servers have been tried.
+If the session cannot be registered, the `CompletableFuture` returned by `connect()` will fail.

+### Configuring the client

 To create a client, you must supply the client [Builder][builders] with a set of `Address`es to which to connect.

 ```java